 Table 3.9.
 Average catch rate (pounds/hook) for fishery data by year and region.
 SE = standard error, CV = coefficient of variation.
-The standard error is not available when vessel sample size equals one.
+C = confidential due to less than three vessels or sets.
+These data are still used in the combined index.